nwutils/nw-dev/README.md

 The ignore pattern will be passed to [chokidar][] and interpreted by [micromatch][].

-## don't annoyingly assert window focus when reloading
+## Don't annoyingly assert window focus when reloading

 (This can be especially annoying if your editor autosaves!)